jasmines08/NLP/README.md

 - **Terms of Service Compliance:**
   - Lyrics are retrieved using the **Lyrics.ovh API**, which provides access under fair use conditions.
   - Wikipedia data is openly available for scraping but should be cited appropriately.
-- **Dataset Licensing:**
-  - If publishing, we must check if API content can be redistributed.
-  - Billboard song lists are public information but should be credited properly.
 - **Missing Data Handling:**
   - If lyrics are not found, the entry is **not stored** in the dataset.
   - Some extracted lyrics may not have prechorus/chorus sections, in which case **full lyrics** are used instead.